itchyny/json2yaml/README.md

 [![pkg.go.dev](https://pkg.go.dev/badge/github.com/itchyny/json2yaml)](https://pkg.go.dev/github.com/itchyny/json2yaml)

 This is an implementation of JSON to YAML converter written in Go language.
 This tool efficiently converts each JSON tokens in streaming fashion, so it avoids loading the entire JSON on the memory.
+Also, this tool preserves the order of mapping keys and the number representation.

 ## Usage as a command line tool
 ```bash